zalenix/portaldocs/portal-sdk/generated/top-extensions-packages.md

 ### Updating your NuGet Packages

 * In Visual Studio
+1. If external outside of Microsoft:
    1. Install the latest version of the Portal SDK MSI, as specified in [downloads.md](https://aka.ms/portalfx/downloads).
+Optional for internal teams, Required for teams outside of Microsoft.
 1. In Visual Studio open your Solution and select `Tools > NuGet Package Manager > Manage NuGet packages for Solution…`.
 1. Select all `Microsoft.Portal.*` NuGet packages.
 1. Click `Update`.